-Unified Stream and Batch Processing of High-frequency Data: Reactive State Engine
+Unified Stream and Batch Processing: Reactive State Engine

 In high-frequency trading, we need to develop factors whose values are affected by each row of new data.
 These factors are stateful: not only are they affected by newest values of variables, they are also affected by past values of variables.
 Most people write Python programs to develop these high-frequency factors and then write C++ programs for real-time calculation in production.
 It is quite a heavy burden to develop 2 sets of code.
 Moreover, users needs to make sure the 2 sets of code produces the same result.